OmarThinks/react-native-products-manager-task/README.md

 - A screen for viewing product details ✅
 - Ability to create a product ✅
 - Ability to edit a product ✅
+- Ability to delete a single product ✅
 - App icon ✅
 - Dark and light theme ✅
 - Persistent storage using AsyncStorage ✅